Getting Started

 - Troubleshooting: See the Troubleshooting Guide

-Welcome to Dev Cockpit - your command center for macOS development!
+Welcome to Dev Cockpit - your development command center!